birg81/teachingCodeRepo/AS-2023-2024/3X-TPIST/readme.md

 - JavaScript Wizardry ✨

 ## Wishes
 We hope this folder helps you in your learning journey and that you become more and more passionate about computer science.
-Keep exploring, experimenting, and having fun with code! 🤖👾
+Keep exploring, experimenting, and having fun coding! 🤖👾

 *Enjoy exploring and experimenting!* 😆